janus-idp/backstage-plugins/plugins/nexus-repository-manager/README.md

 # Nexus Repository Manager plugin for Backstage

-The Nexus Repository Manager plugin displays the information about your build artifacts within the Nexus Repository Manager in your Backstage application.
+The Nexus Repository Manager plugin displays the information about your build artifacts that are available in the Nexus Repository Manager in your Backstage application.

 ## For administrators

-### Installation
+### Installation and configuration

 1. Install the Nexus Repository Manager plugin using the following command:

    ```console
    yarn workspace app add @janus-idp/backstage-plugin-nexus-repository-manager
    ```

-### Configuration

 1. Set the proxy to the desired Nexus Repository Manager server in the `app-config.yaml` file as follows: